Bachelor Theses

 - Register for our Bachelor Colloquium (Stud.IP course number 38556).

-- Attend the mandatory kick-off session on Friday, February 07, 2025 at 10:00 in our Strategy Lounge (HK 14b 202).
+- Attend the mandatory kick-off session on June 06, 2025, at 2 p.m. in our Strategy Lounge (HK 14b 202).
 During this session, we will explain the application process, the topic assignment procedure, and provide an introduction to scientific writing.
-If you have already participated in the kick-off session in November but decided to apply for a bachelor thesis topic at a later point in time, you don't have to attend the session again (current topics will also be updated on the website)

 - Upload your motivation letter, CV, and current grade overview in one PDF file.